bjuppa/metatagbag/README.md

 ## Output

 The `MetaTagBag` should usually be rendered first within the `<head>` element, before any other elements like `<title>`.
-This is because it may contain a `charset` meta tag, and that needs to come before any other content.
+This is because it may contain a `charset` meta tag that should come before any other content.

 ```php
 // Return a string of HTML tags from the bag's contents